CANEDUDEV/rover/README.md

 2. Execute `meson compile -C build` to initiate the build process.
 3. The build output can be found in the `build` folder.

+## ROS2 gateway

+There is a ROS gateway available which exposes the Rover's CAN messages as ROS topics, and allows the user to control the Rover via ROS.
+The gateway is deployed as a docker container and available as part of this repository's Github packages.

+The gateway can be built locally using `meson compile -C build ros-gateway`.

 ## Building the Documentation

 To build the documentation, run `meson compile -C build docs`.
 The HTML output is located in the `build/docs/html` folder.